WePeopleDocs

 Concepts

 The Ingest API is private and per-organization.
-You create one or more developer apps inside an organization; each app owns its own API keys, its own whitelist of event types, and its own synthetic integration connection.
-Events ingested by an app show up on the monitoring dashboard as custom:<app-slug>, side by side with every other connected integration.
+You create one or more developer apps inside an organization; each app owns its own API keys, event-type whitelist, and synthetic integration connection.
+Events show up on the monitoring dashboard as custom:<app-slug>, side by side with Slack, GitHub, and Jira.

 Authentication

 Authenticate every request with a bearer token.
-Generate keys from Organization settings → Developer → New key.
-A key is shown once and prefixed with wp_live_; it’s stored as a bcrypt hash server-side, so lost keys can’t be recovered — revoke them and issue a new one.
+Generate keys from Organization → Developer → New key.
+Keys are prefixed with wp_live_ and shown once.

 Authorization headerhttp